rohansingh42/beginner_tutorials/readme.md

 This project shows the development of basic publisher and subscriber nodes in ROS.
 The process is followed as given on the ROS wiki: http://wiki.ros.org/ROS/Tutorials

 The model has two nodes:
-1. Talker - src/talker.cpp (Publisher)
+1. Talker - src/talker.cpp (Publisher and Service Node)
 2. Listener - src/listener.cpp (Subscriber)